Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 2. Satin (Sandblasted/Acid-Etched) Glass

-For a more contemporary, minimalist look, Satin glass is the preferred choice.
-It offers a uniform, flat, matte finish across the entire pane, similar to a “frosted” look.
+For a contemporary look, Satin glass is the preferred choice.
+It offers a uniform, flat, matte finish across the entire pane (similar to “frosted” glass).
+It diffuses light evenly, creating a soft glow without distracting patterns.
+It is our #1 request for modern bathrooms.

 5. Comparison: Light & Cost